 The Environmental Information Regulations give you specific rights to obtain environmental information.
 You can also use a postcode search to check local environmental data.

 The INSPIRE Regulations give you the right to view spatial or geographic information.
 A guide to how they work is available from the Information Commissioner's Office website, INSPIRE regulations

 The Re-use of Public Sector Information Regulations give you the right to re-use most of the information that we hold for the purposes of our public task.
 More information on our public task can be found in our Public Task Statement

 Where information cannot be found in the council's publicly available sources, a request for recorded information should be made by email or in writing.

 What will the council do?

-We will respond as soon as possible, and no later than 20 working days after receiving your request.
+We will respond no later than 20 working days after receiving your request.
 In most cases, we will give you the information you have requested.
 However, there may be reasons why we cannot provide the information you have asked us for.
 We will always tell you why we are not providing information.

 What information is exempt?